Low Energy Supergravity Revisited (I): Towards model building and phenomenology from the NSWS

-The bilinear and linear contributions in the $S$ fields of the last line, Eq.~(\ref{eq:3rdline}), are unusual.
+The bilinear and linear contributions in the $S$ fields of the last line, Eq.~(\ref{eq:4thline}), are unusual.
 They are formally not enhanced by powers of $m_{p\ell}$ as expected for the $S$-fields sector.
 However they can be large since $M \sim {\cal O}( (m_{3/2} m_{p\ell})^{1/2})$ as seen from Eq.~(\ref{eq:gravNSWDS}), so that on general grounds $M$ is related to the SUSY breaking scale $M_S= (\sqrt{3} \, m_{3/2} m_{p\ell})^{1/2}$ up to some numerical factors.
 They can also play an important role in triggering the magnitudes of $\langle S^p \rangle$.
 These VEVs are supposed to remain consistently much below $m_{p\ell}$ which is not in general dynamically guaranteed.
-We come back to this last issue in the next section for the simplest NSWS case.
+We come back to this last issue in Section \ref{sec:simple-NSWS} for the simplest NSWS case. \gilbertzero{We note also in passing that in both SWS and NSWS examples we assumed for simplicity $\langle h \rangle$ to be real-valued, cf. Eqs.~(\ref{eq:VEVhSWS}, \ref{eq:VEVhNSWS}).
+In the case where $\langle h \rangle$ develops a phase, there is in the SWS the possibility to choose $\Xi$ in such a way that this phase is not physical and can be absorbed in a redefinition of the fields in the terms proportional to $m_{3/2}$ in Eq.~(\ref{eq:VDSSWS}).
+This contrasts with the NSWS case where the presence of terms linear in $S$ forbids such a redefinition.}